Uniswap/interface/apps/mobile/README.md

 - `zsh: command not found: [package name]`
 This means whichever package you're trying to run (`[package name]`) wasn’t correctly installed, or your Terminal can’t figure out how to run it.
 If you just installed it, try quitting terminal and re-opening it.
 Otherwise try reinstalling the package.

-- `Failed to load 'glog' podspec:`
-Resolve this issue by checking the path of Xcode, make sure is inside Applications and with the name `Xcode` Once confirm run the following commands:

-`sudo xcode-select --switch /Applications/Xcode.app` `pod install`

 - `unable to open file (in target "OneSignalNotificationServiceExtension" in project "Uniswap")`.
 Resolve this issue by navigating to the `ios/` directory and running `pod update`.